rasoul1234/ML_Project/README.md

-## End to End MAchine Learning Project that has done by Muhammad Rasoul Sahibzadah
+## End to End Machine Learning Project that has done by Muhammad Rasoul Sahibzadah